 You may also take SEPPs from a qualified plan such as a 401(k) or 403(b) after leaving your employer.

 The IRS provides three methods for calculating SEPPs, said Edward Dressel, president of Trust Builders, a company in Dallas, Oregon, that provides retirement planning tools for financial advisors.

 One method, the life expectancy method, is based purely on the account owner’s age.
 The two others, the annuitization and amortization methods, factor in both age (i.e. the first method’s life expectancy element) and a reasonable interest rate.
-The rate is based on mid-term interest rates, which have hovered around 2-3 percent for the last few years.
+The rate is based on mid-term interest rates, which stood at around 3.7 percent as of March 2023.

 The amortization and annuitization methods require the account holder to take an identical distribution amount each year, while under the RMD method, the distribution amount gets recalculated each year based on the account balance as of December 31 of the prior year and the new life expectancy based on the account holder's current age.
 The same life expectancy table must be used each year.

 Dressel provided an example to show how SEPPs would work for a 50-year-old with a $1 million account balance under each of the three calculation methods :

 To calculate: Divide the account balance of $1 million by the account holder’s life expectancy using an IRS-approved life expectancy table.
 Using one of the approved tables (single life expectancy), the life expectancy for a 50-year-old is 34.2 years.
 Dividing $1 million by 34.2 yields $29,239.77.
 There would be differing amounts thereafter.